Death of Noah Donohoe: Funeral

-On 1 July 2020, a private Requiem Mass was held at St Patrick's Church in Belfast, attended by close family members including his mother Fiona, grandparents, and aunts.
+On 1 July 2020, a private Requiem Mass was held at St Patrick's Church in Belfast, attended by close family members including Donohoe's mother Fiona, grandparents, and aunts.
 Due to COVID-19 restrictions, only ten people were permitted to attend.
-During the service, the officiating priest, Fr Michael McGinnity, relayed Fiona's tribute, describing her son as "a beautiful soul with a beautiful mind" who had "poured a whole lifetime of love into [her] life in 14 short years."
+During the service, the officiating priest, Fr Michael McGinnity, relayed Fiona's tribute, describing her son as "a beautiful soul with a beautiful mind" who had "poured a whole lifetime of love into my life in 14 short years".

 Following the service, the funeral cortege travelled to St Malachy's College, where Donohoe had been a pupil.
 Students formed a guard of honour at the college gates, and members of the Community Rescue Service, who had assisted in the search effort, lined the route in tribute.

-His remains were later cremated, a decision made in respect of his lifelong fear of the dark.

 Inquest

-The inquest into Donohoe's death has included a series of preliminary hearings and has been rescheduled multiple times.
-In October 2025, the coroner released the previously undisclosed CCTV footage showing Donohoe leaving his home in the early hours of the morning on the day of his disappearance.
-The footage had not been shared with the family until more than two years after his death.

-The coroner appealed for information about Donohoe's early-morning movements, including where he went, whether he met anyone, and what happened to his missing belongings.
-The footage also prompted questions about whether Donohoe had gone out early on other occasions.

-The full inquest, originally scheduled to begin on 3 November 2025, was postponed until January 2026.
+Initial concerns and background evidence

+On the first day of the inquest, the jury heard a recording of a call made by his mother, Fiona, to police on the evening Donohoe disappeared.
+In the call, she told the handler that she was increasingly concerned about his welfare and felt that something was "not right", noting changes in his mood and behaviour during the previous week.
+She said he had become preoccupied with the book 12 Rules for Life by Jordan Peterson and had been carrying out tasks to help her that he would not normally undertake.
+Fiona stated that she was "extremely concerned" about his mental health during that period.
+Later in the proceedings, the jury was told about messages Donohoe had sent to a friend in the week before he disappeared.
+In them, he spoke about his "emotions and mental health" and said he wanted to be more "honest" about himself.
+The friend told the jury he regarded the messages as reflective rather than concerning and said he did not believe they related to Donohoe's sexuality.
+He added that Donohoe had seemed positive when they last met and had spoken at length about 12 Rules for Life, which he described as "the focus of conversation".